mblayman/markwiki/markwiki/templates/MarkWiki/Features.md

 controlling access.

-Some teams, however, would like to reduce the number of people who can edit the wiki, so MarkWiki makes it easier to enable user identification.
+Some teams, however, would like to reduce the number of people who can edit the wiki, so MarkWiki makes it easy to enable user identification.
 When authentication is enabled, only logged in users will be able to create, edit, and delete wiki pages.
 See [[MarkWiki/Settings]] for more information.